theirc/airbel/src/_projects/pop-up-learning.md

 33 million children are displaced from their homes because of humanitarian crises.
 Almost 40% of those children do not have access to formal education.
 Between funding gaps, political challenges, and poor-to-nonexistent access to educators, it can take months or years for a child to receive adequate education.
 During this period in a displaced child’s life, education is critical to reducing trauma and stress, creating stability, and generating positive norms around going to school.

-Within weeks of a crisis onset and at a low cost-per-child, Pop-Up Learning can deliver locally-relevant, tablet-based learning that fosters emotional support, literacy and numeracy for primary school-aged learners.
+Within weeks of a crisis onset and at a low cost-per-child, Pop-Up Learning aims to deliver locally-relevant, tablet-based learning that fosters emotional support, literacy and numeracy for primary school-aged learners.
 Pop-Up adapts to the varying needs of displaced children around the world, including different educational levels and languages.

 #### How it works: